 Amiko's Signs of Life Shatters Records and Hits Purple and Gold Across All US Planet Fitness Locations

-Signs of Life not only captured the attention of music lovers with the help of the Rockbot Licensed Music App that geolocates to each Planet Fitness location, and prompts user selection inside each gym while they workout, has surged to the top of fitness music charts, earning its place as a must-listen track in over 2,300 Planet Fitness locations across the United States**.
-This milestone highlights Amiko’s growing influence and cements her reputation as an artist who blends passion, playfulness, and performance to on the pitch in her viral video at 3.8M views to inspire global soccer, fitness and music audiences everywhere.
-Amiko has been a workout enthusiast as a former competitive athlete and soccer player she knows fitness and strength are the cornerstone of health and wellness and key to being at the top of her game in the music industry.
+Signs of Life not only captured the attention of music lovers but also surged to the top of fitness music charts, earning its place as a must-listen track in over 2,300 Planet Fitness locations across the United States.
+This milestone highlights Amiko’s growing influence and cements her reputation as an artist who blends passion, playfulness, and performance to inspire audiences everywhere.

 Amiko’s Unstoppable Momentum

-Following the success of her previous hit, Reckless—which topped global DJ and club charts and landed in Top 10 positions across France, the UK, Canada, and the U.S.—Amiko continues to push boundaries in the music and fitness industries.
-The Sean Finn Remix of Reckless was also featured at all Planet Fitness locations nationwide, achieving tremendous success and further amplifying Amiko’s presence in fitness spaces.
+Following the success of her previous hit, Reckless—which topped global DJ and club charts and landed in Top 10 positions across France, the UK, Canada, and the U.S.—Amiko continues to push boundaries in the music and fitness industry.
+The Sean Finn Remix of Reckless was also featured at all Planet Fitness locations nationwide, achieving healthy success that further amplifies Amiko’s presence on the global music scene.
 Her ability to seamlessly merge captivating music with real-life experiences has resonated deeply with fans and fitness enthusiasts alike.
-Her T-shirts and hats on her website are a great way to support Amiko's rise to the top of the music and fitness playing field.

 What’s Next for Amiko?